 Another drawback to EHR or EMR systems is that they’re often unwieldy and have a high learning curve for administrators to use effectively and with the efficiency they’re meant to enable.
 Rubex by eFileCabinet is easy to learn – for administrators and healthcare providers – and has a wide variety of functionalities to simplify any workflow or process involved in patient care.

 While security is important in any digital record system, specific security regulations are especially necessary in managing health information.
 The Health Insurance Portability and Accountability Act (HIPAA) outlines strict regulations to protect patient privacy and data.

 Rubex by eFileCabinet has customizable security policies that can be set to meet HIPAA’s strict requirements, such as setting password complexity.
 You can’t allow users to have four character passwords, or have their password their birthdate.
 Set the minimum amount of characters as well as requiring different character types and setting a timeframe of when passwords need to be reset.

-Permissions to Ensure Records Are Private
+Access Controls Ensure Records Are Private

-To see Rubex in action, fill out the form below to view a free, personalized demo.
+To see Rubex in action, click here to set up a free, personalized demo.